 Best beach for surfing & people-watching

-One of SoCal’s best beaches, the sand surrounding this surfing hot spot has a lively and walkable promenade near the pier.
+One of SoCal’s best beaches, this sand-sprinkled surfing hot spot has a lively and walkable promenade near the pier.
 It gets packed on summer weekends with surfers, volleyball players, swimmers and families.

 Grab a taco and watch pro surfers put on a clinic!
 Or rent a board if you’re feeling adventurous.
 It’s a great place to learn how to surf.